2023 Call for Abstracts

 - Appropriate disclosure will be stated in the special online-only abstract issue of Blood.
 Abstracts will not be considered for the program without completion of disclosure information for all of the authors.

-- The presenting author is responsible for obtaining disclosure information from all co-authors.
+- The presenting author is responsible for obtaining financial disclosure information from all co-authors.

-- All authors and co-authors are required to provide any relevant information concerning personal or professional circumstances and relationships that might reasonably be expected to affect the author’s view on the presentation.
+- All authors and co-authors are required to provide any information concerning personal or professional circumstances and financial relationships with ineligible companies that might reasonably be expected to affect the author’s view on the presentation.

 - This includes funding or other support provided by commercial entities to carry out the research being presented, or other relationships with pharmaceutical companies, biomedical device manufacturers, biomedical startups that have begun a governmental regulatory approval process, or other companies whose products or services are related to the subject matter of the presentation topic.
 If no financial relationships with ineligible companies exist, this must be stated as well.

-You must disclose the relationship and state the name of the company for each of the following areas in which you maintain a relationship.
+You must disclose the relationship type and the name of the ineligible company for each of the following areas in which you maintain a relationship.
 Exact dollar amounts are not necessary.
-You will have the option to note that there is no information to disclose or to provide disclosure information pertinent to the abstract.
-Disclosed information pertinent to the abstract may include the following areas:
+You will have the option to (a) note that there are no financial relationships to disclose or to (b) provide relationship information.
+Disclosed information may include the following areas:

 - Equity holder in publicly traded company